Getting to know Shan people

 :Do they evacuate to Thailand and live there only?:

-No. In fact, Shan people can be found in several countries: Thai, Cambodia, China, or even Vietnam.
+No. In fact, they can be found in several countries: Thai, Cambodia, China, or even Vietnam.
 But for those in Thailand, there are hundreds of thousands.
 In Myanmar, there are 3-4 millions.

 :What languages do they speak?: